Natural and Cultural History in Central America

 - Enjoy unforgettable New Year celebrations aboard your ship.

-- UNESCO site: the Darien National Park from Punta Alegre, and its magnificent jungle.
+- UNESCO site: the Darien National Park from Playa Muerto, and its magnificent jungle.

 - Optional excursions in the national parks of Costa Rica, sanctuaries of unspoiled nature: the Manuel Antonio National Park from Quepos, the Carara National Park from Herradura.

 - Rich and varied tropical plants and wildlife.

 - Sail through the Panama Canal, truly a masterpiece of civil engineering.

 - Encounter with the indigenous Emberas tribe in the Darien National Park.